GlassKit

 D-pad navigation

 The Meta Ray-Ban Display has no touchscreen and no pointer.
-Input from the Neural Band is translated into directional-pad input: swipe left / right / up / down to move focus, pinch to select, middle-finger pinch to cancel.
-In practice this behaves like arrow-key navigation, which is also how you simulate it in a desktop browser.
+Input from the Neural Band is translated into directional-pad input: swipe left / right / up / down to move focus, pinch to select.
+Your app receives these as standard Arrow-key + Enter events (there is no raw gesture API for Web Apps), which is also how you simulate it in a desktop browser.

 .focusable